dqops/dqo/docs/dqo-concepts/definition-of-data-quality-kpis.md

 ---
-title: How to measure data quality KPI - definition and formula
+title: How to measure data quality KPI metrics - definition and formula
 ---
-# How to measure data quality KPI - definition and formula
+# How to measure data quality KPI metrics - definition and formula
-Learn how to measure the data quality KPI score with DQOps, what is the formula used to calculate the score, and how to improve data quality following KPIs.
+Learn how to measure the data quality KPI metrics with DQOps, what is the formula used to calculate the score, and how to improve data quality following KPIs.

 ## Purpose of data quality KPIs